blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 	./komodo-cli -ac_name=EXAMPLECHAIN getbalance

 These are the coins that you will sell to your future customers, in exchange for whatever cryptocurrency you desire.
-Also, since you are built on a KMD-based blockchain, you have easy access to our decentralized exchange, and our decentralized-ICO software.
+Also, since you are building on a KMD-based blockchain, you have easy access to our decentralized exchange, and our decentralized-ICO software, and our future upgrades.

 To see general information about your new asset chain, execute this command: